klingonPiD/Behavioral_Cloning/ReadMe.md

 - **model.json**: json serialized version of the model architecture
 - **model.h5**: Model weights of the best performing model
 - **model.jpg**: Model diagram
+- **Augmentation_Calculation.pdf**: Pdf document that describes the calculation behind some of values used for augmentation.

 # Approach
 It was tricky to approach this project because I was not sure whether to start by generating my own data or start by fitting a model to the Udacity data.
 I decided on the latter approach.
 The reason being if I could develop a decent model using Udacity data, I can always supplement it or replace it with my own data.
 My approach involved the following steps